 What is the Value Proposition Canvas?

 The Value Proposition Canvas is a powerful tool in design thinking that helps businesses create products and services that truly match customer needs.
 It is a framework designed by Alexander Osterwalder as part of the Business Model Canvas to visualize and align a company’s offerings with customer expectations.
+This tool consists of two key sections – Customer Profile and Value Proposition.
+Let’s take a look at them in detail below:1.
+Customer Profile

-This section helps in understanding the customer by focusing on three aspects:
+This section helps in understanding the customer by focusing on three aspects:- Customer Jobs: What tasks, problems, or needs do customers have?

 - Pains: What challenges or frustrations do customers face?